Who is this guy?

-I see clients in two offices: Encino, and Simi Valley, California, and I truly love what I do.
-I work with adults, adolescents, couples, and families on areas of their lives they struggle with or want to change.
+My office is in Encino, California, and I work with adults, adolescents, couples, and families on areas of their lives they struggle with or want to change.
 I am an LGBT ally, and I welcome people from all walks of life.

 Together, we will strive to understand what is holding you back from living the life you really want--the life you know you deserve.
 When people ask what my specialty is, I tell them:

 I am often asked what therapists know that the rest of the world does not: how do we help people unlock the secrets to happiness?
 My philosophy is simple: the answers to what brings you to therapy are already within you.
 You just need help finding them.
 Think of me as your very own personal tour guide on your journey through life.
 I am specifically trained to help you identify things you may not have recognized are holding you back--often in ways you might never imagine.
 I believe you are the expert on you.
 My role is to help you find the answers and realize the changes and growth you wish for.
 We will do this together, and on your terms.
 This is a collaborative process, and am honored to be in your corner.
 Frankly, I'm excited about it!